NABARD Exam Pattern for Grade A Officers:

 - Trends of change in rural population and rural workforce

-- Problems and conditions of rural labour
+- Problems and conditions of rural labor

 - Issues and challenges in Hand-looms